-One Programme Participants (OPPs) are paid to work an average of 15 hours a week, the majority of which is spent working in a local project with some hours 'banked' and used for connexional work (national work for the Methodist Church) and training.
-Each year the Methodist Church funds 11 placements for OPPs, which are selected by a panel of young people and key workers following an application process.
+Young people taking part in the ONE Programme: Leader scheme are paid to work part-time or fulltime with the majority of which is spent working in a local project and some hours 'banked' and used for Connexional work (national work for the Methodist Church) and training.
+In 2021/22 the Methodist Church will fund 15 part-time placements and in previous years had funded around 11.

 Hear from previous OPPs...